Non-Markovianity of $2K-B$ and a degeneration: A flat degeneration of

 \subsection{Multi-points distribution}

-An implication of \Cref{OP_Prop_density} is that the distribution of $X(1)$ is $\operatorname{Chi}(k)$, as pointed out in \cite{OP}, matches the one-point distribution of BES(5); while the multi-points distribution of $X$ seems less tractable.
-As an application of \Cref{BESmix}, we give the multi-points probability density function of $Z$, which is a degeneration of the multi-points probability density function of the original $X$ process, thereby shedding lights on the later.
+An implication of Proposition~\ref{OP_Prop_density} is that the distribution of $X(1)$, which is $\operatorname{Chi}(k)$ as pointed out in \cite{OP}, matches the one-point distribution of $\operatorname{BES}(5)$, whereas the multi-point distribution of $X$ appears to be less tractable.
+As an application of Proposition~\ref{BESmix}, we derive the multi-point probability density function of $Z$, which can be viewed as a degeneration of the multi-point probability density function of the original process $X$, thereby shedding light on the latter.